studiowebux/cardano-private-node/README.md

 # Private cardano node + tools

-This is a simple private cardano node with a couple of tools to develop locally.
+This setup is a straightforward private Cardano cluster equipped with several tools for local development.
-Also a small UI to act as a faucet to get funds to test.
+It also includes a basic UI that functions as a faucet for obtaining test funds.
+Additionally, I tested and updated a fork of the NAMI wallet to ensure a working browser extension.

 ## Documentation